-The Court finds that the first statement is formulated in hortatory terms and cannot be understood as an allegation that Pakistan was in breach of any of its legal obligations.
-As to the second statement, the Court notes that it was made at a conference dealing not with the question of negotiations with a view to nuclear disarmament, but with the broader question of the humanitarian impact of nuclear weapons.
-Moreover, the statement is a general criticism of the conduct of all nuclear-weapon States and does not specify the conduct of Pakistan allegedly in breach of its obligations.
-The Court holds that, given its very general content and the context in which it was made, that statement did not call for a specific reaction by Pakistan, so no opposition of views can be inferred from the absence of any such reaction.
-The Court concludes that, on the basis of those two statements - whether taken individually or together - it cannot be said that Pakistan was aware, or could not have been unaware, that the Marshall Islands was making an allegation that Pakistan was in breach of its obligations.
+The Court finds that the first statement is formulated in hortatory terms and cannot be understood as an allegation that the United Kingdom was in breach of any of its legal obligations.
+As to the second statement, the Court notes that it was made at a conference at which the United Kingdom was not present, and which was dealing not with the question of negotiations with a view to nuclear disarmament, but with the broader question of the humanitarian impact of nuclear weapons.
+Moreover, the statement is a general criticism of the conduct of all nuclear-weapon States and does not specify the conduct of the United Kingdom allegedly in breach of its obligations.
+The Court holds that, given its very general content and the context in which it was made, that statement did not call for a specific reaction by the United Kingdom, so no opposition of views can be inferred from the absence of any such reaction.
+The Court also observes that none of the other more general statements relied on by the Marshall Islands supports the existence of a dispute.
+The Court concludes that, on the basis of those statements - whether taken individually or together - it cannot be said that the United Kingdom was aware, or could not have been unaware, that the Marshall Islands was making an allegation that United Kingdom was in breach of its obligations.
 These statements were thus insufficient to bring into existence a legal dispute between the Parties.